chapulina/simslides/README.md

 TODO

-* Slide textures without material files
+* Slide textures are faded
-* Look at keyframes
-* Find installed models
+* Remove slide prefix logic: use visual names instead
+* Move PresentMode / SimSlideIgn common logic to Common.hh
+* Have libsimslides.so and SimSlidesIgn in the same SDF file

+Future

+* Text dialog
+* F6 to camera initial pose
+* Log seek
+* camera clip